-Incorporating sleep into my treatment of pain was my first step in starting the DOC Project.
-I felt I had a whole new weapon that was very effective and simple.
-I realized that once I was successful in getting my patients to sleep, there was always some improvement in their sense of well being if not also in their pain.
+Understanding the importance of sleep and its effect on the perception of pain was my initial insight into the neurological nature of chronic pain.
+Incorporating adequate sleep into my treatment of pain was my first step in the evolution of the DOC Project.
+I felt I had a whole new weapon that was effective, simple, and consistently achievable.
+Once I was successful in getting my patients to sleep, there was always some improvement in their sense of well being if not also in their pain.

 In 1997, I started to incorporate sleep treatment into my practice.
 If a patient had an acute problem such as a ruptured disc, I would use sleep medications in addition to pain medications.
 It was much easier for my patients to wait it out until the disc healed if they were able to sleep.
 Whenever chronic pain was involved, the results were consistent: over the course of two to four weeks, my patient’s mood and coping mechanisms would improve with consistent sleep.
 If they did not get to sleep, I would aggressively keep switching meds until we found the right treatment.
 Not sleeping was not an option.
 I was able to get most of my patients to sleep reasonably well within four to six weeks.